 How inlays and onlays are done

 Inlays and onlays treatments require two appointments.
 Both of them are done using similar procedures.
-During the first appointment, the area to be treated will be numbed using local anesthetic and any damage or decay removed by drilling to clean and prepare the tooth for dental inlay or onlay.
+During the first appointment, the area to be treated will be numbed using a local anesthetic, and any damage or decay will be removed by drilling to clean and prepare the tooth for dental inlay or onlay.

 The dentist will then take a mold (impression) of the tooth that is damaged.
 The dentist will send this impression to the dental laboratory for a dental inlay or onlay to be created.
 While the creation of the inlay or onlay continues, the dentist will create a temporary restoration (filling or cover) for your tooth.

 This will protect your tooth until the next appointment.
 During the second appointment, your dentist will remove the temporary restoration and ensure that the inlay or onlay fits.
 The treatment will be completed with a polish to give a smooth and attractive finish.